getpawprint/slate/source/includes/_intake.md

 bookings.files | object[]? | User uploaded files
 bookings.files.name | string | User-submitted description of the file
 bookings.files.data | string | Base64 encoded file
-bookings.insurance | object? | Pet's insurance information
-bookings.insurance.has_insurance | boolean | Whether or not the pet is insured signature | string | Base64 encoded signature of the user's consent. appointment_request | object? | Appointment request object; this is exclusively for sending to the vet and does not affect the intake in any way. appointment_request.date | string? | Date portion of the appointment, e.g. "2019-07-20".
+signature | string | Base64 encoded signature of the user's consent. appointment_request | object? | Appointment request object; this is exclusively for sending to the vet and does not affect the intake in any way. appointment_request.date | string? | Date portion of the appointment, e.g. "2019-07-20".